dsanmartim/auth_manager/README.md

 **Auth Manager** is a simple and intuitive 2FA (Two-Factor Authentication) manager that supports TOTP (Time-based One-Time Password) codes.
 This tool allows you to manage your TOTP-based 2FA codes in one place, with a user-friendly graphical interface.

+This is specially useful because it eliminates the need to grab your phone every time you need to log in to a service that requires 2FA.
+Instead, you can quickly access the codes from your computer, making the login process more convenient and efficient.

 ## Features

 - **TOTP Code Generation**: Generate and display TOTP codes for multiple services.